cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 #### DB Utils (+ credentials)
 The bulk of the operations listed below is handled by the DB_utils files.
 A few of them include but are not limited to:
-- Use the user's product ingredient search to query the Products DB
+- Use the user's product ingredient search to query the `Products` DB
-- Send the results from this query to be displayed on the Results display webpage
+- Send the results from this query to be displayed on the `Results` display webpage
 - Transfer new wishlist data from the website to the wishlist table in the User Info DB
-- Send all the wishlist data from the wishlist table to the website whenever the user wants to view them on the wishlist page
+- Send all the wishlist data from the wishlist table to the website whenever the user wants to view them on the `Wishlist` page

 ##### 3 - For products (`obf_db_utils.py` + `config.py`)
 This file contains functions responsible for querying the `Products` DB according to the user input's search criteria.
-They work by retrieving the `productIDs` corresponding to products fulfilling these conditions, then fetch the rest of the product information from either the `product_table` table or the `ingredient_table` one, depending on whether the filter search criterioa was set on 'unordered' or 'ordered' respectively.
+They work by retrieving the `productIDs` corresponding to products fulfilling these conditions, then fetch the rest of the product information from either the `product_table` table or the `ingredient_table` one, depending on whether the filter search criteria was set on 'unordered' or 'ordered' respectively.

 They allow for the following searching functionalities:
 - ingredient simply present in the product ingredient list (fuzzy search)